pryzach/midao/README.md

 **Versatile** - with single jar supports both JDBC 3.0(Java 5) and JDBC 4.0(Java 6).

-**Well tested** - not only it has over 500 unit and functional tests, but also it is tested with latest drivers of: Derby, MySQL (MariaDB), PostgreSQL and Oracle.
+**Well tested** - not only it has over 500 unit and functional tests, but also it is tested with latest drivers of: Derby, MySQL (MariaDB), PostgreSQL, Microsoft SQL and Oracle.

 ## Start using